boltops-tools/terraspace-docs/_docs/install/standalone/details.md

 If you wish not to have these wrappers generated for you, set `export TS_WRAPPERS=0` before running the installer.
 Without the wrapper scripts, to complete the terraspace standalone installation, you must add `/opt/terraspace/embedded/bin` to your PATH.
 See: [embedded bin path]({% link _docs/install/standalone/details/path.md %}).

+## Terraspace wrapper

+The terraspace wrapper shim is unique in that it ensures that `bundle exec` is prepended when you are within a Terraspace project.
+It looks something like this:

+{% include install/standalone-shim.md %}

 ## Terraform

 Terraform is not included with the standalone installer.
 This allows you to install and run the Terraform version you want to use.
 Here are [Terraform Install instructions]({% link _docs/install/terraform.md %}).